top of page

 Responding to sector needs and opportunity by defining a new type of manufacturing factories that can continuously adapt and be closely connected in a highly responsive manufacturing environment.

-Made Smarter Innovation Centre for Connected Factories project proposes a radical new approach to building the manufacturing infrastructure of the future based on autonomous morphing factories, which will challenge traditional manufacturing systems science.
+Made Smarter Innovation Research Centre for Connected Factories proposes a radical new approach to building the manufacturing infrastructure of the future based on autonomous morphing factories, which will challenge traditional manufacturing systems science.

 This will allow future manufacturing operations to be delivered by ubiquitous production units that can be easily repurposed, relocated and redeployed in response to changing product requirements and volume demand.